-When you are finished draining the fresh water system, reverse these steps and, dump the grey and black water holding tanks at an appropriate facility or according to local public codes.
-After draining is finished, a small amount of water may remain in the fresh water tank.
-This is normal.
+When you are finished draining the fresh water system reverse these steps, turn the water heater bypass valves back to the normal camping use positions, and dump the grey and black water holding tanks at an appropriate facility or according to local public codes.
+It is normal for some liquid to remain in the fresh water tank after drainage procedure.